-Our comparison is anchored by data from seminal studies in cognitive psychology that mapped human categorization processes.
-These studies offer rich empirical evidence of how humans form concepts, judge category membership, and perceive typicality.
-Critically, unlike many modern crowdsourced datasets which can be noisy, these classic benchmarks were meticulously curated by cognitive science experts, reflecting deep cognitive patterns rather than superficial associations, and were grounded in then-advancing theories of conceptual structure.
+We draw on three foundational studies that shaped our understanding of human categorization.
+Unlike many noisy modern crowdsourced datasets, these classic benchmarks were carefully curated by experts, capturing deep cognitive patterns.
 We focus on three influential works:

-\xhdr{Rosch (1973):} This foundational work by \citet{rosch1973internal} explored semantic categories as part of the research program leading to prototype theory \citep{rosch1973natural}.
-This theory posits that categories are organized around ``prototypical'' members rather than strict, equally shared features.
-The dataset includes 48 items in eight common semantic categories (e.g., furniture, bird), with prototypicality rankings (e.g., `robin` as a typical bird, `bat` as atypical).
+\textbf{Rosch (1973):} This foundational work \citep{rosch1973internal} explored semantic categories as part of the research program leading to prototype theory \citep{rosch1973prototype}\footnote{Prototype theory is only one account of how humans form concepts; exemplar theory offers an alternative based on stored instances.
+We do not aim to adjudicate between theories, but use this framework because it provides structured data suitable for modeling.
+Our computational analysis remains compatible with alternative accounts.}.
+The theory posits that categories organize around ``prototypical'' members rather than strict, equally shared features.
+The dataset includes 48 items in eight common semantic categories (e.g., furniture, bird), with prototypicality rankings (e.g., `robin' as typical bird, `bat' as atypical).

 \xhdr{Rosch (1975):} Building on prototype theory, \citet{rosch1975cognitive} further detailed how semantic categories are cognitively represented.
-This work provides extensive typicality ratings for a larger set of 552 items across ten categories (e.g., `orange` as a prototypical fruit, `squash` as less so).
+This work provides typicality ratings for a larger set of 552 items across ten categories (e.g., `orange` as a prototypical fruit, `squash` as less so).

-\xhdr{McCloskey \& Glucksberg (1978):} \citet{mccloskey1978natural} investigated the ``fuzzy`` boundaries of natural categories, showing that membership is often graded rather than absolute.
-Their data covers 449 items in 18 categories, with typicality scores and membership certainty ratings (e.g., `dress` is typical clothing, `bandaid` less so).
+\textbf{McCloskey \& Glucksberg (1978):} Investigated the "fuzzy" boundaries of natural categories, showing membership is graded rather than absolute \citep{mccloskey1978natural}.
+Covers 449 items in 18 categories with both typicality scores and membership certainty ratings (e.g., `dress' is typical clothing, `bandaid' less so).